 “It sounds cliché, but education is the most important part of understanding your risks,” Talwalkar said.

 This has only become more true as companies bring all their activities and communication online.
-From the first reported attack in 1990 to today, phishing is considered one of the most frequent examples of fraud activity on the internet.
+From the first reported attack in 1990 to today, phishing is considered one of the most frequent examples of online fraudulent activity.
 They can lead to severe losses for their victims, including sensitive information, identity theft, companies, and government secrets.
 Educating employees on spot phishing or smishing (phishing from social media) can be a game-changer for small businesses.

 “Education is the biggest threat to scammers, hackers, and other bad actors,” Talkwalkar said.
 “But that alone isn’t enough — training is necessary.”

 And make sure to keep that training updated, as the digital landscape is constantly changing.
 Recently, TalentLMS surveyed 1,200 U.S. employees to gauge their awareness and knowledge of cybersecurity risks.
-The survey results indicated that only 69% of the respondents received training from their employers.
+The survey results indicated that only 69% of the respondents received employee training.
 With recent world events and cyberattacks involving just about every sector, every organization should require their employees to participate in annual training at the very least.
 Not providing cybersecurity training for employees increases the risk of breaches associated with human error.